roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Scheduling/Resource scheduling/Topology-aware CPU scheduling.md

           value: "3000"
     ```

     **Note:** When you enable topology-aware CPU scheduling, you can set cpu-policy to static-burst in the annotations section.
 This allows you to configure automatic CPU core binding policies.
-When you add this configuration, delete the `#` before cpu-policy.
+When you add this configuration, delete `#` before cpu-policy.

-2. Create a go-demo.yaml file based on the following template.
+2. Create a file named go-demo.yaml by using the following template.
 You can use this file to create a Deployment with topology-aware CPU scheduling enabled.

     ```
     apiVersion: apps/v1